avatar333/Dnd-Horde-of-the-Dragon-Queen/03 - Dragon Hatchery/00 - Dragon Hatchery (Setup).md

 He's willing to haggle; this mission is important, and no one else is available who Leosin believes can handle it.
 If the characters accept, he tells them to find him at the city of Elturel afterward, both to report and to collect their pay.
 If he has moved on before they reach the city, they can speak to the paladin [Ontharr Frume](https://5e.tools/bestiary.html#ontharr%20frume_hotdq) instead.

 The monk doesn't believe it's essential that the characters head back to the camp immediately.
 He doesn't expect the cultists to make any sudden changes in their plans or mode of operation.
-Leosin is wrong about this, because he doesn't realize how much his presence in Greenest alarmed the wyrmspeaker.
-[Rezmir](https://5e.tools/bestiary.html#rezmir_hotdq) knows that Leosin is investigating the Cult of the Dragon, but she doesn't know whether the monk's appearance in Greenest was a coincidence, a good guess, or a sign that the cult's whole plan has been compromised.
+Leosin is wrong about this, because he doesn't realize how much his presence in Greenest alarmed the wyrmspeaker [[NPC.Rezmir|Rezmir]] knows that Leosin is investigating the Cult of the Dragon, but she doesn't know whether the monk's appearance in Greenest was a coincidence, a good guess, or a sign that the cult's whole plan has been compromised.
 She isn't willing to take chances: she's heading north with the accumulated treasure immediately.